By: Marilyn L. Davis

 Therefore, your attitude about what people suggest you do to change your life needs to be as positive as possible.
 Even if your attitude is questioning how a suggestion or solution might help your situation, do them anyway and then assess the results.
 You may be genuinely surprised at the outcomes for you.

 Maintain that Positive Attitude When You Have Time in the Program

-Early treatment or new recovery is not the only time that an individual’s attitude and commitment become the focus; some individuals become complacent or unconcerned later in their treatment or recovery.
+Early treatment or new in recovery is not the only time an individual’s attitude and commitment become the focus; some individuals become complacent or unconcerned later in their treatment or recovery.

 Having and enjoying long-term recovery, a positive attitude, an authentic commitment to remaining chemically free, and making appropriate changes must become a life decision, not simply done to satisfy a treatment provider, family, or court.

 Marilyn L. Davis is the Editor-in-Chief at From Addict 2 Advocate and Two Drops of Ink.
 She is also the author of Finding North: A Journey from Addict to Advocate and Memories into Memoir: The Mindsets and Mechanics Workbook.
 Both are available at Amazon, Books A Million, Indie Books, and Barnes and Noble.

 When you’re ready to share your experience, strength, and hope, or give us suggestions on how to improve our recovery, consider a guest post.
 Here are the guidelines.